 Being a full-time author, where all you do is write (and manage your book business) is very, very rare.
 Most artists (not just authors) must develop other income streams to smooth out dips in monthly cash flow.
 Otherwise there will be moments where royalties are lean and they cannot pay the rent or some other needed expense.

 Within the book world, additional income streams to diversify include:

 - Movie/Game/Other Rights

-I mention backlist specifically because most authors focus on launching or the promo right in front of them.
+I mention backlist specifically because many authors focus only upon launching or the promo (say a BookBub Featured Deal) right in front of them.
 These are powerful levers, to be sure, but they aren’t the only marketing strategies you can use.
-If you have 20 books or 50 just sitting there, that’s a massive asset that can continually generate revenue if you put the right mechanisms in place.
+If you have 10 books or 50 just sitting there, those are valuable assets that can generate consistent revenue if you put the right marketing systems in place.